 Download speed is measured in Mbps (megabits per second) and shows how fast information can be downloaded from the Internet.
 NetSpot calculates Download speed during Active Scanning, by sending queries to servers and measuring the speed at which information is sent and received.
 You can choose to measure download speed by HTTP, TCP or UDP in the Active Scanning Preferences.

-The Download Speed visualization is one of the PRO visualizations available only to those that have upgraded to the PRO or Enterprise version of NetSpot.
+Note: The Download Speed visualization is one of the PRO visualizations available only to those that have upgraded to the PRO or Enterprise version of NetSpot.

 To measure download speed:

 - Adjust Active Scanning settings in Preferences as needed.